 If you submitted the Free Application for Federal Student Aid (FAFSA) by IU’s April 15 priority deadline, you will be given full consideration for financial aid.
-Information regarding your financial aid award would be made available before you would be required to commit to attending IU.
-You can access your financial aid summary at go.iu.edu/awardsummary.
+Information regarding your financial aid award will be made available before you have to confirm your attendance to IU.
+Once you are admitted you will be able to access your financial aid summary at go.iu.edu/awardsummary.

 To ensure that Indiana University receives your information, make sure you list our federal school code on your FAFSA: 001809

 You will be able to apply for housing as soon as you are admitted.
-Information regarding the availability of housing, not necessarily a specific assignment, would be made available before you would be required to commit to attend IU.
-We recommend applying for housing before July 15.
-To review housing options at IU, visit IU Bloomington’s housing page.
+Information regarding the availability of housing, not necessarily a specific assignment, will be made available before you have to confirm your attendance to IU.
+To learn more and review housing options at IU, visit IU Bloomington’s housing page.

 Once we receive your intent to enroll and know that you plan to attend IU, you will receive an invitation from the Office of First Year Experience Programs to reserve your New Student Orientation date.